-- Objective 1 Designate a room to serve as a mini-library to patrons where they will have access to informational and recreational materials including books, newspapers, magazines, and audio-visual items especially for seniors. - Activity 1 Maintain an area where patrons can visit, browse and interact, Display print materials on attractive shelving units, offer comfortable seating, and access to at least one computer. - Activity 2 Staff the room with a designated employee from the George Memorial Library to stock, manage and schedule events on an available basis approved by the Library Director. - Activity 3 Include activities and services in monthly newsletter. - Activity 4 Stock the room with informational and recreational materials.
-Maintain up-to-date large and regular print fiction, popular nonfiction, audiobooks, CDs, videos, and DVDs, publications, magazines, travel guides, and a selected mix of health, arts and other leisure subjects. - Activity 5 Accept donations of gently-used books, puzzles, magazines, and videotapes for the unsupervised use of patrons. - Activity 6 Assign volunteers to monitor room and supplement services when George Memorial is not available. - Activity 7 Implement a community awareness program to encourage seniors to take advantage of the opportunities offered in the centers library; as well as the local public libraries during the National Library Week which is April 14-20, 2013.
+- Objective 1 Designate an area within the Internet Café where patrons will have access to newspapers, magazines, and an assortment of books. - Activity 1 Maintain an area where patrons can visit, browse and interact.

+Display print materials on attractive shelving units, offer comfortable seating, and access to at least one computer. - Activity 2 Include activities and services in monthly newsletter. - Activity 3 Accept donations of gently-used books, puzzles, magazines, and videotapes for the unsupervised use of patrons. - Activity 4 Assign volunteers to monitor the area to keep newspapers, books, and magazines neatly arranged. - Activity 5 Implement a community awareness program to encourage seniors to take advantage of the opportunities offered in the centers library; as well as the local public libraries during the National Library Week which is April 13-19, 2014.

-PERFORMANCE MEASURES 2011 2012 2013
+PERFORMANCE MEASURES 2012 2013 2014

 ACTUAL ACTUAL PROJECTED

-Because this is a new facility with a projected opening date until April 2013, no measures will be reported until important and meaningful measures can be derived.
+Because this is a new facility with an opening date of September 2013, no measures will be reported until important and meaningful measures can be derived.